Updated 23 April 2020

 COVID-19 poses a serious risk to the diving population.
 The nature of the work means close contact is unavoidable and offshore diving projects are normally conducted in remote areas without easy access to medical facilities.
 The most effective way to minimise the impact of COVID-19 is by preventing the virus arriving at the work site through rigorous pre-mobilisation and pre-embarkation screening and excluding individuals who may have been exposed to the virus.

 The diving population tends to be in generally good health.
 If the virus affects the diving workforce, in most cases it should not develop into serious illness.
-Nevertheless, until a diagnostic test for offshore use is readily available, a case of airway infection in a saturation chamber is likely to necessitate decompression, abortion of the operation and the vessel going to shore.
+Nevertheless, until an accredited diagnostic test for offshore use is readily available, a case of airway infection in a saturation chamber is likely to necessitate decompression, abortion of the operation and the vessel going to shore.
 It is essential therefore that all possible measures are taken to minimise the introduction and spread of the virus.

 The evolution of the virus and its spread is a dynamic situation and further guidance may be produced as more information on COVID-19 becomes available.